Fon Cin

 Chang Chiao-hui (born Chang Shu-ching on 6 August 1972), best known by her stage name Fon Cin (方馨 (Fāng Xīn)), is a Taiwanese actress.

-Fon Cin is best known for her roles in many long-running Hokkien-language soap operas like Taiwan Tornado, Sky and Earth Has Affection, Fiery Thunderbolt, The Spirit of Love, Mom's House, Night Market Life.
+Fon Cin is best known for her roles in many long-running Hokkien-language soap operas like Taiwan Tornado, The Spirit of Love, Mom's House, Night Market Life & Spring Flower.
 She married Lee Cheng-Chung and they had a daughter (ex-husband's child).